 Speaking of gifts, don’t forget to check out my holiday gift guide if you haven’t yet.

 I never condone depriving yourself, especially with all of the amazing goodies laying around this time of year, but I also know that if you overdo it, you won’t feel so hot.
 So eat and drink the things you love but don’t use the holidays as an excuse to go totally bananas.
-Read my post from last winter on how to stay healthy during the holidays here.
+Read my post on how to stay healthy during the holidays here.
 It touches on physical, mental, and home health.

-But this year we decided to make our own plan for Thanksgiving.
+But last year we decided to make our own plan for Thanksgiving.
 We’re heading to Bermuda as a family of three with no pressure, no cooking, and no real traditions.
 Making that decision felt very empowering.
 Anel and I decided to banish our guilt and do something that made us feel happy and excited.
-We are making an effort to see everyone in our families over Christmas to make up for it.
+We made an effort to see everyone in our families over Christmas to make up for it.